 - Nucleophile to be used.

 - Bonded leaving groups.

 Let’s distinguish between these and consider whether the SN1 or SN2 reaction will occur.

-Furthermore, it is the nucleophilic substitution reaction that must be predicted in terms of reactivity and the compounds to be formed, taking even stereochemistry into account.
-It is important to understand these reaction mechanisms to synthesize organic compounds.
+In addition, nucleophilic substitution reactions require you to predict the reactivity and the compounds to be formed, taking into account the stereochemistry.
+Be sure to understand these reaction mechanisms to synthesize organic compounds.